d12frosted/elpa-mirror/stable-melpa/consult-tex-readme.txt

  'consult-tex-insert-reference'  Use consult to insert a reference 'consult-tex-citation' - Use consult to find a citation 'consult-tex-insert-citation'  Use consult to insert a citation

+The variable provided is
+ 'consult-tex-version' - Holds the current version